 Schools receive PE and sport premium funding based on the number of pupils in years 1 to 6.

 Funding for 2020 to 2021

 Schools with 16 or fewer eligible pupils receive £1,000 per pupil.

 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 To view our plan for the Sports Premium Funding 2020-21, please see below.

 The breakdown of funding for the academic year 2019 to 2020 is also available.

-Please read the document above to find out how Methley Primary School has utilised their funding.
+Please read the document below to find out how Methley Primary School has utilised their funding.